 The recent hearing was warmly welcomed by the European Commissioners present.
 Stella Kyriakides, Commissioner for Health and Food Safety, stated: “We are taking steps towards tangible action because, as I have repeatedly stated, animal welfare and health are very high on our agenda.”
 She added: “We are very aware that we need to do more and we need to strive to do better.
 And we are absolutely determined to do so.
 The European Citizens’ Initiative is a timely reminder of this.”

 Many MEPs also spoke during the following debate in the European Parliament and overall, the initiative received overwhelming public support.

 Together with many like-minded MEPs, we have given a voice to the more than 300 million animals that every year, in the EU alone, spend their entire lives, or a significant part, imprisoned in cages.
 The enormous support received by this European Citizens’ Initiative across Europe cannot be ignored by the European Commission.Eleonora Evi, MEP and vice-president of the Intergroup for Animal Welfare

-By July 15th, the EU Commission will have made a decision on whether they will start the legislative process to ban caged farming.
+On June 10th, the European Parliament will vote on the issue and by July 15th, the EU Commission will have made a decision on whether they will start the legislative process to ban caged farming.
 MEP Norbert Lins, chairman of the Committee on Agriculture and Rural Development, noted during the hearing that “most of the speakers welcomed this initiative” and concluded that “the ball is now in the hands of the Commission”.